-In South Dakota, different insurance companies charge different costs for minimum car insurance.
+Different insurance companies charge different costs in South Dakota for minimum car insurance.
 Factors that contribute to this variation include credit score, age, ZIP code and driving record.
 So while the average cost per year is $817, you may pay more or less depending on the insurer you choose.

-Based on the MoneyGeek scores, Farmers Mutual of Nebraska has the lowest rates for the minimum car insurance coverage in South Dakota, at $257 per year.
+Based on the MoneyGeek scores, Farmers Mutual of Nebraska has the lowest rates on car insurance in South Dakota for minimum coverage, at $257 per year.

 Cheapest Minimum Liability Car Insurance in South Dakota

 These prices are only estimates based on rates for an average South Dakota driver and should not be used to compare insurance prices.

 The costs used in this study were derived from a policy that meets the state minimum coverage of 25/50/25 and uninsured/ underinsured motorists coverage of the same limit.
 The sample driver is a 40-year-old male driving a 2010 Toyota Camry and has a good credit score and driving history.